 What is Oahu?

-According to accounts, Oahu has been inhabited at least since the third century A.D.
+According to history, Oahu has been inhabited at least since the third century A.D.
 It was also once ruled by the most ancient line of rulers as the Kingdom of Oahu.
 It was reportedly the first island sighted by HMS Resolution during the third Pacific expedition led by Captain James Cook.

-Where in Oahu?
+Where to Go in Oahu

 With its breathtaking waterfalls, sugarcane fields, rainforests, scenic beaches, and more, Oahu is a definite must-visit when in Hawaii.
-A lot of activities can be enjoyed in the area that more than five million visitors come to the island to enjoy the stunning landscapes and the rich foods.
+A lot of activities can be enjoyed in the area that more than five million visitors come to the island to enjoy the stunning landscapes and its rich foods.

 Places to Stay